 A Mittelschule is a secondary school which prepares students for an apprenticeship.
 Basic skills, including a foreign language, are taught.
 The programme ends after the 9th or 10th year of schooling with the “Hauptschule” certificate ("Mittlerer Schulabschluss").

 Approximately a quarter of the children in Germany attend a Realschule.
 The education is less academic than in a Gymnasium.
 Students leave Realschule after the 10th grade with the so called "Mittlere Reife", equivalent to GCSE in Britain.
 After that they have several options, e.g. start an apprenticeship, attend vocational school or obtain the qualification to attend a polytechnic/university of applied sciences.

-A Gymnasium offers the most academic secondary education in Germany and is comparable to grammar schools in the U.K. Children are supposed to attend this school until completing their "Abitur", formerly after year 13, since 2011 in Bavaria (School reform) after year 12.
+A Gymnasium offers the most academic secondary education in Germany and is comparable to grammar schools in the U.K. or Junior High Schools and High Schools in the USA.
+Children are supposed to attend Gymnasium until completing their "Abitur", formerly after year 13, since 2011 in Bavaria (School reform) after year 12.
 The "Abitur" is a prerequisite to enter a German university.
 Students have to study at least two foreign languages, maths, science, history, geography, social sciences, economics and a few other subjects.
 The broad and wide-ranging education enables students to obtain general knowledge in various fields.
-It allows specialisation only to a small extent, but the "Abitur" entitles the student to read any subject at university.
-Thus students do not have to decide about their future careers until they leave school.

 Bavarian school holidays change from year to year, so the following dates are only a guideline and subject to change:

 - Allerheiligenferien (All Saints): the week around 1 November or prior to it